 Best Fold-up Baby Bath Tub

 It may surprise you just how difficult it can be to store a bulky bath tub.
-For parents with limited space, the Boon collapsible baby bath folds up to a fraction of its former size, allowing you to easily store the tub away in your drawer or cabinet.
+For parents with limited space, the Baby Brielle collapsible baby bath folds up to a fraction of its former size, allowing you to easily store the tub away.
 It even has a hook should you choose to hang the tub up on the back of a door.

 Unlike other fold-up bath tubs, this one is constructed in a single streamlined design.
 This makes cleaning the bath tub an incredibly simple task, as there are no grooves or textured surfaces that require scrubbing.